 (a) vary the amount, frequency or time for payment of any fees or charges relating to the account; and

 (b) vary these terms and conditions by introducing a new fee or charge relating to the account.

-1.18 You agree that in connection with NAB's provision of services to you (including, without limitation, the making or receiving of a payment on your behalf) (Services), one or more of NAB's branches and other financial services providers (Other Banks) may be involved.
+1.18 You agree that in connection with NAB’s provision of services to you (including, without limitation, the making or receiving of a payment on your behalf) (Services), one or more of NAB’s branches and other financial services providers (Other Banks) may be involved.
 Those branches and Other Banks may in each case be local or overseas and the Other Banks may or may not be appointed by NAB.
-In the absence of a breach of obligation owed to you by NAB, its employees or agents, NAB is not liable for loss of any kind arising in connection with the involvement of any branch or Other Bank or their acts or omissions.
+NAB is not liable for loss of any kind arising in connection with the involvement of Other Banks not appointed by NAB, or their act or omissions.
 NAB will not be liable for any loss which is not a foreseeable result of a claimed breach, nor for any loss caused by your own action or inaction.

 1.19 Any Service NAB provides to you may be affected directly or indirectly by: